Paint Can Rock Tumbler: Thumler's Model A

 Almost all of the other tumbler manufacturers went out of business, and Lortone and Thumler's are two of just a few manufacturers of hobbyist tumblers that are still in business today.
-Their machines had great designs that were built to last, and the Thumler's machines sold today look almost identical to the late 1950s machine pictured at right - but they have much quieter barrels!
+Their machines had great designs that were built to last, and the Thumler's machines sold today look almost identical to the late 1950s machine pictured above - but they have much quieter barrels!

 The Early Days of Rock Tumbling

-If you are interested in learning more about early rock tumbling see our article titled: The History of Rock Tumbling.
+If you are interested in learning more about early rock tumbling, see our article titled: The History of Rock Tumbling.